Assistive Technology Labs

 - Demonstration of assistive technology

-- Training and support in the use of software and adaptive equipment
+- One-on-one training, support and troubleshooting in the use of e-texts and assistive software and equipment

-- Reservation of lab time for testing and class assignments
+- Reservation of lab time for tests and walk-in for homework assignments